roboticslab-uc3m/openrave-yarp-plugins/README.md

 - "device": A YARP plugin that is a general purpose network wrapper  (contrcontrolboardwrapper2, grabber...).
 - "subdevice": A YARP plugin from this repository (implements controlboard, grabber... functionality).
 - "penv": A C-style pointer to the `OpenRAVE::Environment` to be used by the "subdevice".
-- Plus, whatever other information the "subdevice" YARP plugin requires.
+- Plus, whatever other information the "subdevice" YARP plugin requires (e.g. which manipulator of which robot it will control).